KooiInc/DateDifferenceCalculator/README.md

 The exported `dateDiffCalculatorFactory` (from `index.js`) returns a function to calculate the time between two dates.

-The function returns the time passed in years, months, days, hours etc. for a date compared to a later or earlier date.
+The function returns the time passed in years, months, days, hours etc. for a date compared to another date.
 For example, the time from now until next new year:

 ```js